Article I - Name

 Whenever any vacancy occurs on the Board of Directors by death, resignation, or otherwise, it shall be filled without undue delay by a majority vote by ballot by the remaining members of the Board of Directors at a regular Board meeting, or at a special meeting which shall be called for that purpose.
 The election shall be held as soon as possible, but no later than sixty (60) days after the occurrence of the vacancy.
 The person so chosen shall hold office for the remainder of the term of the Director he or she replaces.

-Any one or more of the Directors may be removed with just cause, at any time, by a vote of two-thirds of the members present at any special meeting called for that purpose.
+Any one or more of the Directors may be removed with just cause, at any time, and may be accomplished by a 75% vote of the Board of Directors.

 Article X - Officers